 There are many systems that conduct screening, referral and intervention in L.A.
 County including health, mental health, early learning, child welfare and community-based organizations, as well as Regional Centers and school districts.
-However, navigating these siloed systems is difficult.
+However, navigating these systems is difficult.
 A lack of systems-level coordination, complex eligibility and referral processes, and obstacles to data sharing make it hard for providers and families to navigate.
 Breaking down these barriers is essential in helping families access the services and supports they need.
-Click here for a fact sheet on our EII strategy.
+Click here for a fact sheet on our early identification and intervention (EII) strategy.

-First Connections – The program pilots innovative approaches for community-based providers to embed developmental screening and strengthen referral processes within their practices.
+First Connections – The program promotes innovative approaches for community-based providers to embed developmental screening and strengthen referral processes within their practices.
 The goal is to better identify children with or at risk for developmental delays and connect them and their families to culturally and linguistically appropriate early intervention services and supports as early as possible.

-Help Me Grow-Los Angeles (HMG-LA) – Help Me Grow is a national effort that promotes local cross-sector collaboration to bolster early identification of developmental and behavioral delays.
-HMG-LA will coordinate existing systems that serve children to implement and strengthen early identification, and link children and their families to appropriate intervention services and supports.
-The Promoting Children’s Optimal Development recommendation report from HMG-LA planning members guides and informs the next phase of planning for HMG-LA.
-The Los Angeles County Department of Public Health is partnering with First 5 LA to launch, test and refine the core components of HMG-LA.
+Help Me Grow Los Angeles (HMG LA) – Help Me Grow is a national effort that promotes local cross-sector collaboration to bolster early identification of developmental and behavioral delays.
+HMG LA will coordinate existing systems that serve children to implement and strengthen early identification, and link children and their families to appropriate intervention services and supports.
+The Promoting Children’s Optimal Development recommendation report from HMG LA planning members guides and informs the next phase of planning for HMG LA.
+The Los Angeles County Department of Public Health is partnering with First 5 LA to launch, test and refine the core components of HMG LA.
 Pilots will be held with L.A.
-Care Health Plan and within select learning collaboratives for a phased, data-driven rollout of HMG-LA.
+Care Health Plan and within select learning collaboratives for a phased, data-driven rollout of HMG LA.

 L.A.
 Care Pilot – L.A.
-Care and First 5 LA are partnering to develop a pilot for early identification and intervention (EII) improvements.
+Care Health Plan and First 5 LA are partnering to develop a pilot for EII improvements.
 The pilot will engage providers and practices in integrating early developmental-behavioral screening and referral protocols into practice workflow and will increase community and family awareness of the importance of EII.
 The pilot will address multiple levels of the health care sector, including: 1) communities/families; 2) health providers; 3) clinics/practices; and 4) managed care plans.
-Partnership with L.A.
-Care represents an important element of HMG-LA’s Child Health Provider Outreach core component strategy, which seeks to raise EII standards across all health service sectors.
+The partnership with L.A.
+Care represents an important element of HMG LA’s Child Health Provider Outreach core component strategy, which seeks to raise EII standards across all health service sectors.
 L.A.
-Care’s scope and reach make them a valuable partner to influence system change and increase the countywide impact of HMG-LA.
+Care’s scope and reach make them a valuable partner to influence system change and increase the countywide impact of HMG LA.